-- .
-Temporary erosion/sedimentation control (TESC) measures will be installed on the City Heights site during construction in accordance with local regulations and the Washington Department of Ecology (Ecology) Stormwater Management Manual for Eastern Washington (SWMMEW). - .
+Mitigation Measures Potential Impacts UTILITIES: STORMWATER MANAGEMENT There could be potential stormwater impacts during .
+Temporary erosion/sedimentation control (TESC) construction if surface water runoff were not managed measures will be installed on the City Heights site during construction in accordance with local regulations during vegetation removal and earthwork activities, in particular.
+Sediment-laden water from exposed soils and the Washington Department of Ecology (Ecology) could enter seasonal stream courses through the site and Stormwater Management Manual for Eastern Crystal Creek, unless proper protective measures are Washington (SWMMEW). implemented. .
 Construction Best Management Practices (BMPs) will be implemented to convey, collect, treat and control the release of construction stormwater runoff.
-Representative measures include installing silt fencing to delineate the limits of work/construction zones, utilizing vegetated or rip-rapped roadside ditches and check dams for conveyance, creating sedimentation ponds and/or sediment traps for collection and treatment of stormwater runoff prior to release from the site, installing silt fences or straw wattles for treatment, and installing proper piping and outfall protection inside the limit of work areas for controlled release of construction stormwater runoff. - .
+Representative measures include installing silt fencing to delineate the limits of work/construction zones, utilizing vegetated or rip-rapped roadside ditches and check dams for conveyance, creating sedimentation ponds and/or sediment traps for collection and treatment of stormwater runoff prior to release from the site, installing silt fences or straw wattles for treatment, and installing proper piping and outfall protection inside the limit of work areas for controlled release of construction stormwater runoff. .
 Prior to any on-site construction activity, a National Pollutant Discharge Elimination System (NPDES) Construction Stormwater Permit will be obtained from Ecology.
-Contractors working on the site will be required to comply with the conditions of this permit. - .
-The site will be subject to inspection during construction by agencies with jurisdiction to assure that stormwater management facilities are properly installed, properly functioning and maintained. - .
+Contractors working on the site will be required to comply with the conditions of this permit. .
+The site will be subject to inspection during construction by agencies with jurisdiction to assure that stormwater management facilities are properly installed, properly functioning and maintained. .
 Stormwater Pollution Prevention Plans (SWPPP) will be prepared to provide guidance to contractors regarding how to deal with varying degrees and types of runoff problems to prevent sediment-laden water and wind-blown particles from leaving the target area, as well as how to manage accidental spills in the event that this were to occur.
-The SWPPPs will also address protection of adjoining properties and on-site features to be protected (such as wetlands, steep slopes, and drainage courses). - .
+The SWPPPs will also address protection of adjoining properties and on-site features to be protected (such as wetlands, steep slopes, and drainage courses).

+.
 Snowfall that occurs in the Cle Elum area between approximately late fall and late spring each year will limit ground-disturbing activities to the drier months of the year.
 The actual months of construction may vary from year to year depending on when snowfall occurs.

-Table 1.5-1.
+Table 1.4-1.
 Summary matrix of environmental impacts and mitigation measures associated with the City Heights Planned Mixed-Use development, continued.